FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 Anti-spam measures are essential components of email servers aimed at filtering out unwanted or malicious emails.
 These measures encompass various strategies, including:

-- Content Filtering: This method involves scanning email content for specific keywords, phrases, or patterns commonly associated with spam messages, words such as free, urgent, hurry up cheap, etc.
+- Content Filtering: This method involves scanning email content for specific keywords, phrases, or patterns commonly associated with spam messages.
 - Sender Authentication:  Verifying the legitimacy of sender email addresses or domains.
 This often involves using the Sender Policy Framework (SPF) to check if the sender's IP is authorized to send emails on behalf of their domain.
 - IP Filtering: IP filtering blocks or filters messages from known spam sources based on their IP addresses.
 - Reputation Scoring: Reputation scoring assigns a numerical score to senders based on their email sending history, behavior, and other factors.
 This score influences the likelihood of emails being marked as spam.